 Information is often the main reason anyone cites when they talk about the conceptual advantages of chatbots.
 But they are more than just a fancy answering machine; the heart of a chatbot’s practical use lies in automation (which, also indirectly leads to saving money).
 Each of these advantages is an element that you need to fully exploit to maximize whatever a particular chatbot platform has to offer for your business:

 1. Business Support Displacement

 Okay, we admit, this does also include the money saved from slashing off your human customer support workforce.
-But, looked at in a better way, this also means that there is ample opportunity for the rest of the human workforce to be reassigned.
+But, looked at in a better way, this also means ample opportunity for the rest of the human workforce to be reassigned.
 Preferably, this would be to areas that may require “manual” expertise.
-Hence, businesses use the term “displacement” instead of simply laying off.
+Hence, businesses use “displacement” instead of simply laying off.

 As for what these “manual” expertise are, a few things come to mind: